maxday/katacoda-scenarios/serverless/step3.md

 Both the bucket name and the stage will come from our deployment tool via environment variable, so let's write the code to get those values

 <pre class="file" data-filename="create-urls.js" data-target="insert" data-marker="// placeholder-environment-variables">
-    // The Serverless framework is responsible to set those environment variables const bucket = process.env.BUCKET_NAME;
+    // The Serverless framework is responsible for setting those environment variables const bucket = process.env.BUCKET_NAME;
     const stage = process.env.STAGE;